Updated July 20, 2022 by Chris Scott

 Google likes “special websites” that go the extra mile and actually put effort into their content to create value for people searching.
 Dental practice websites like this often have top rankings on Google maps.

-If your site has 3 little paragraphs about a topic with a stock image (when it should have a skyscraper size page about what you do and how regarding that topic) then get to work writing and adding to your site so both Google and people see it as relevant to the topic as a whole.
+If your site has three little paragraphs about a topic with a stock image (when it should have a skyscraper size page about what you do and how regarding that topic) then get to work writing and adding to your site, so both Google and people see it as relevant to the topic as a whole.

 Use your website to communicate what it is you do to people and Google.
-Elaborate more on every procedure, discuss the many sub topics within each.
+Elaborate more on every procedure, and discuss the many sub-topics within each.
 Keep on adding content.
-Google uses your website to understand your practice, what you do and to put your dental procedure pages in “topic buckets”.
-When someone searches for a particular topic, Google pulls out these buckets and then combines that with your GMB listing content and the language and sentiment in reviews, then your location and so on.
+Google uses your website to understand your practice, and what you do, and to put your dental procedure pages in “topic buckets.”
+When someone searches for a particular topic, Google pulls out these buckets and then combines that with your GMB listing content and the language and sentiment in reviews, then your location, and so on.

 Choose Reputable Dental Marketing Companies for Local SEO